samelhousseini/km-openai/README.md

 1. ARM: Adding Application Insights to the ARM template
 1. Code: Adding a custom skill that processes csv files
 1. Code: Adding a demo for HTML crawling
-1. Code: Adding an embedding match filtering (in Redis) for filtering on metadata
+1. Code: Adding an embedding match filtering (in Cognitive Search) for filtering on metadata
 1. Integrating the features of the new repo from CogSearch PG into this one